anespinosa/netmem/README.md

 <div class="alert alert-info">

-Let’s assume that we have a multilevel network with three adjacency matrices and two incident matrices between them.
+Let’s assume that we have a multilevel network with two adjacency matrices, one valued matrix and two incident matrices between them.

 -   `A1`: Adjacency Matrix of the level 1
 -   `B1`: Incident Matrix between level 1 and level 2